tjrbrom/generated-rest-api-binance-testnet/README.md

 This will start a Docker container for the application and map port 8080 on the host to port 8080 in the container.
 You can access the application at http://localhost:8080 in your web browser.

+# Configuration

+The following application properties must be configured:

+* binance.api.key: The Binance API key.
+* binance.api.secret: The Binance API secret.
+* rabbitmq.host: The host of the RabbitMQ server.
+* rabbitmq.port: The port of the RabbitMQ server.
+* rabbitmq.username: The username for authenticating to the RabbitMQ server.
+* rabbitmq.password: The password for authenticating to the RabbitMQ server.
+* rabbitmq.exchange: The exchange to be used by the application.
+* rabbitmq.queue: The queue to be used by the application.
+* rabbitmq.routing-key: The routing key to be used by the application.

 # Endpoints